john-science/john-science.github.io/_drafts/2016-11-24-fav-text-based-games.md

 > 1990-Present, [roguelike](https://en.wikipedia.org/wiki/Roguelike), little plot (open-source)

-Angband is possibly the most popular roguelike out there (see NetHack).
-When people say a game is "roguelike", they mean Angband.
+Angband is perhaps slightly less popular that NetHack (see below), but the early game is designed a big better for players new to "roguelikes".
 Angband has a lot of flexibility and configuration at the start, which Nethack lacks.
 And a slightly nicer interface, so it's better for beginners.
-Though I felt like NetHack had a bigger online presence.
-If I was stuck in bed with the flu and wanted to play a Roguelike, I would play Angband.
+Though I think like NetHack had a bigger online presence.
+People new to the genre might see little difference between Angband and NetHack.

 * [Official Website](http://trac.rephial.org/)
 * [Wikipedia](http://www.roguebasin.com/index.php?title=Angband)